Previous dayMarch 20, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-This magnitude 2.9 event was detected 85 km SW of Atka, Alaska on March 20, 2026, with origin time 23:50 UTC.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+A magnitude 2.9 seismic event took place 85 km SW of Atka, Alaska on March 20, 2026 at 23:50 UTC.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.629°, -175.043°.
+Coordinates: 51.629°, -175.043°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20